 For example, pinyin shows a 4th tone, but it really is a neutral tone.
 Or it is supposed to be a 3rd tone, but it is pronounced as a 2nd tone.

-To give a more concrete example, such as the word 太阳.
+For example, the word 太阳.
 There are two correct tones for 太阳, “tai4 yang2” and “tai4 yang5”.
 How to pronounce 太阳 really depends on where and how you use it.

-All tones are subject to changes.
+Also, all tones are subject to changes.
 And there are many complicated rules about tone changes.
 Consciously following these rules while speaking Chinese helps little.
-It’s like to ask me, a regular person, to fly an airplane filled with passengers according to the flying manual step by step.
+It’s like to ask a regular person to fly an airplane according to the flying manual step by step.

 About tones, I also have some empirical findings.